greymatter-io/nifi-sdk/README.md

 - This project may be built with Maven from the gmd-sdk folder
 - The project must be built with Java 8
-- maven downloads and compiles Scala code with version 2.12
+- Maven downloads and compiles Scala code with version 2.12
+- Builds on NiFi 1.12.1

 ## Testing